 How Do You Make Homemade Applesauce?

-- First, peel and core six large apples or nine smaller apples.
-The sweeter the apple, the sweeter the applesauce.
+- First, peel and core six large apples or nine smaller apples — the sweeter the apple, the sweeter the applesauce.
 Gala or Honeycrisp are great choices.
-I often use a variety of apples, which gives it a very good flavor.
+I often use a variety of apples, which gives it a delicious flavor.

 - Once peeled and cored, chop apples into small pieces.
-It is a good idea to chop them even smaller than you would a bite-sized piece.
+It is a good idea to chop them even smaller than you would a bite-sized chunk.

 - Cook on low for four hours.
 It will be browner than what you buy at the store, but that is okay.
-It's still very good.
+It's still delicious.

-- They are low in calorie and fat, which makes it an ideal food for weight-loss.
+- They are low in calories and fat, which makes it an ideal food for weight-loss.

 - The fiber found in apples will expand in your stomach, causing you to feel full longer.

-- The fiber also will slow the absorption of carbohydrates.
-This is essential for diabetics, or those that are insulin-resistant, because it keeps the sugar levels within a healthy range.
+- The fiber also will slow the absorption of carbohydrates, which is essential for people with diabetes, or those that are insulin-resistant because it keeps the sugar levels within a healthy range.

 - Apples are low in sodium.
 When trying to lose weight, you want to avoid sodium, because sodium causes water retention.

-- Apples contain the antioxidant, vitamin C, which can prevent cancer cells from developing and heart disease.
+- Apples contain antioxidants, vitamin C, which can prevent cancer cells from developing and heart disease.

-- Apples stimulate your gums and increases your saliva production, which will give your teeth a whiter smile.
+- Apples stimulate your gums and increase your saliva production, which will give your teeth a whiter smile.

 There are many reasons we should eat apples.
 It not only will help us maintain a good physique, but keep our body healthy.